Global Challenge 2. How can everyone have sufficient clean water without conflict?

 The government of Victoria in Australia has opened private competition to bid for water supply contracts.
 China is buying increasing amounts of agricultural land in Australia to offset carbon and is increasingly looking to Australia to export “clean food.”

-Latin America: Latin America has 26% of the world’s freshwater and 6% of its population.
+Global warming is reducing river flows necessary for hydropower which provides 45% of the region’s electricity.
+Latin America has 26% of the world’s freshwater and 6% of its population.
 The region’s water demand could increase 300% by 2050, but two-thirds of the region is arid or semiarid, including large areas of central and northern Mexico, northeastern Brazil, northwestern Argentina, northern Chile, and parts of Bolivia and Peru.
 About 25% of the population (over 100 million) live in water-stressed areas, mainly in Mexico, Argentina, and the countries along the west coast.
-Puerto Rico imposed strict water rationing; 160,000 resident of San Juan have access to water only every other day.
+Puerto Rico imposed strict water rationing; 160,000 residents of San Juan have access to water only every other day.
 About 125 million people in Latin America lack access to sanitation services.
-Over 70% of water used there returns to rivers without treatment.
+Over 70% of water used returns to rivers without treatment.
 Meanwhile, countries in the region lose nearly $6 billion every year due to delinquencies, overemployment in the industry, and water loss caused by misused or broken pipes.
 Brazil wastes nearly 40% of its treated water, according to UNESCO.

 Puerto Rico imposed strict water rationing; 160,000 residents of San Juan have access to water only every other day.
 Mexico performs 85% below the OECD average for water quality but has increased investments in water systems and the “2030 Water Agenda” for universal water access and wastewater treatment.
 Suffering from the worst drought in 70 years, Mexican farmers have lost 2.2 million acres of crops.
 Costa Rica needs to invest $2.4 billion to improve water and sanitation conditions by 2030.
 Chile plans to build five new municipal desalination plants at an estimated cost of $280 million.
 El Salvador will be hit hardest by water shortages in Central America.